 Table of Contents

-At this point we have talked about considerations regarding energy intake (measured in calories) and the various macronutrients that contain calories.
+At this point I have discussed considerations regarding energy intake (measured in calories) and the various macronutrients that contain calories.
 However, there are still several other aspects of foods and drinks that impact our overall health.
-In this lesson we will discuss one of these aspects, micronutrients.
+In this lesson I will discuss one of these aspects, micronutrients.

 Micronutrients are essentially the non-macronutrient components of food we consume.
 This includes all vitamins and minerals, but also includes many other compounds that are present in foods called phytonutrients (ie, polyphenols and flavonoid compounds found in fruits and vegetables).
 There are far too many individual micronutrients to discuss all of them in detail.
 Therefore, I will address micronutrients as a whole and a few select micronutrients thought to be of larger public health concern.

-Note: Phytonutrients are present in all foods and are one of the reasons why certain food groups exert significant health benefits.
-This is discussed further in Lesson 10.
+Note: Phytonutrients are present in all foods (and many beverages) and are one of the reasons why certain food items can exert health impacts beyond just the sum of their measurable individual components.

 Tip: This is where cronometer.com can prove very useful.
 Simply plug a typical day of eating into that website and it will tell you if you are eating too little or too much of a large variety of micronutrients.
-While it is not perfect, it will provide a general idea of how a person is doing.
+While it is not perfect (ie, it does not include iodine and the food database is not complete), it will provide a general idea of how a person is doing.

 Note: When discussing desirable quantities of nutrients, the typical terms used are the dietary reference intakes (DRI) as follows: